chuanconggao/PrefixSpan-py/README.md

 #  (2, [1, 3, 4])]
 ```

-- For top-k algorithm, a custom key function `key=lambda patt, matches: ...` can be applied, where `patt` is the current pattern and `matches` is the current list of matching sequence IDs.
+- For both frequent and top-k algorithms, a custom key function `key=lambda patt, matches: ...` can be applied, where `patt` is the current pattern and `matches` is the current list of matching sequence IDs.

+    - For frequent algorithm, in default, `True` is used denoting all the frequent patterns.

+        - Alternatively, as an example, `0 in matches` can be used to find all the frequent patterns covering the first sequence.

-    - In default, `len(matches)` is used denoting the support of current pattern.
+    - For top-k algorithm, in default, `len(matches)` is used denoting the support of current pattern.

         - Alternatively, as an example, `len(patt) if len(matches) >= <threshold> else 0` can be used to find the k longest frequent patterns.

 ```python
 print(ps.topk(5, key=lambda patt, matches: len(patt) if len(matches) >= 2 else 0))